 Why lease a car on your European vacation?
 With a buy back lease car you have to drive around Italy in a French car.
 Don't worry, we've done it for decades.
 But we have peace of mind because our car is fully insured.
 Unlike rentals, nobody is low-balling the price and then charging an arm and a leg when you return it with a scratch on the door you didn't even notice.

-On my frequent trips to Italy, I take advantage of the French Buy Back Lease, which allows me to drive a brand new car of my choosing for the length of my stay, complete with full insurance coverage, for just about the same as renting.
+The advantage of the French Buy-Back Lease is that you can drive a brand new car of your choosing for the length of your stay, complete with full insurance coverage, for just about the same as renting.
 When I'm done with it, I simply turn it in.
 No need to fill the tank.

 The lease buy back program is just like owning your own new car in Europe.
 In fact, you do technically own the car, but it's been pre-sold as used to someone who wants it after you're done with it.

 It'll have to be a French car: Peugeot, Renault, or Citroen.
 You see, the French government has cleverly blessed this program, which produces big benefits for all.

 Here's how it works.
 First off, the VAT, or value added tax, on a new car in Europe is around 20%.
 So if Bobz Car Rentals wants to add new cars to its fleet, it is forced to pay that tax.
 But what if you lease the cars to tourists, who effectively pay the tax and then some, depending on the duration of the lease, and when they're done, pre-sell that car to Bobz Car Rentals?
 Bobz Car Rentals gets a good deal because the price of a used car doesn't get VAT added to it--the tourist has already paid the VAT and now the car is used--thus they save at least 20%.
 Meanwhile, you get a new, never been smoked in car--and the insurance coverage is very, very good because Bobz Car Rentals wants to get the car in good shape.
 Everybody wins.